 In the News

-The Adler School’s Joseph Troiani, Ph.D., was interviewed for CNN's "Legal View with Ashleigh Banfield" about the reintegration process for former prisoners-of-war, in continued wake of U.S. Army Sgt.
+The Adler University’s Joseph Troiani, Ph.D., was interviewed for CNN's "Legal View with Ashleigh Banfield" about the reintegration process for former prisoners-of-war, in continued wake of U.S. Army Sgt.
 Bowe Bergdahl's release after five years in Taliban captivity.